disorderedmaterials/dissolve/web/docs/userguide/inputfile/configurationblock.md

 ### Random Two-Component System

 Two-component system, e.g. a liquid mixture, with a set number of molecules of the second species, and an implied ratio with the first.
 Again the size of the final cell is not explicitly stated, and the density units are provided in chemical units of the final mix (g/cm<sup>3</sup>).
-All control variables are defined in a separate {{< gui-node "Parameters" >}}block at the beginning of the generator.
+All control variables are defined in a separate {{< node "Parameters" >}}block at the beginning of the generator.

 ```r
 Generator